edwinsyarief/katsu2d/README.md

 # Katsu2D (カツ2D)

-Unleash your game ideas with this high-performance game engine built in Go, leveraging the power of Ebitengine.
-This engine features a fast and unique Entity Component System (ECS) architecture, an optimized batching renderer with support for position, rotation, and scaling, and a simplified API designed for both power and ease of use.
+Unleash your game ideas with this high-performance game framework built in Go, leveraging the power of Ebitengine.
+This framework features a fast and unique Entity Component System (ECS) architecture, an optimized batching renderer with support for position, rotation, and scaling, and a simplified API designed for both power and ease of use.

 ## 🚧 WORK IN PROGRESS 🚧